jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Allies/Reyna.md

 Reyna is "one of Xanders" and is what is known as an exarch, someone with unusual magical powers spawned from a sea demon.

+Was in the crosshairs of [[The Bone King]] who tried to force The Remnants to kill her.

 ### Current Activities
-Is currently in the crosshairs of [[The Bone King]] who tried to force The Remnants after her.
+No longer working directly with The Sea of Swords but has been pulled away on her own business.

 ### Personality Traits
 No nonsense